 - Selecting a two-piece tankini might be more accessible if you are hesitant to wear a one-piece bathing suit or if you would like to stylize the prints and colors of our fabulous high-waisted bottoms.

 - Try a pattern on top and a solid on bottom to give off a playful vibe that draws attention to your upper torso.

 - Try an asymmetrical style like our Johanna that is flattering and feminine and directs the eye along a smooth and refined silhouette.

 - Lighter shades and patterns might work best for figures that are toned, while darker colors might enhance and showcase a fuller figure.

 - All our suits offer full coverage on the leg.
 This supports your torso in appearing longer instead of highlighting a longer leg or a shorter torso.

-- Our styles like the Sarah, the Marisa, the Genevieve, the Joyce, the Gayle, or the Charlotte that feature playful yet functional belts, ruching, textures, prints, and detailing that help elongate and highlight your torso.
+- Our styles like the Sarah, the Marisa, the Genevieve, the Joyce, the Gayle, or the Charlotte that feature playful yet functional belts, ruching, textures, prints, and detailing that help elongate and highlight your torso and chest.

 So, Hermoza, what do you think?
 Are you ready to celebrate your center?
-How can we help you find your best ever fit that is flattering and functional?
+How can we help you find your perfect fit that is flattering and functional?
 Connect with us on social media or in the comments section below using #hermozaswim and #beautywellsuited.